 You’ll cruise the Galápagos in comfort, enjoying tasteful cuisine, informative lectures by the certified bilingual naturalist guide, and curling up in the library to read or watch nature films.
 The six staterooms have twin or king-sized beds, and four rooms include a hidden berth for the third member of your party.
 All accommodations have air conditioning and a large, en-suite bathroom with full-size shower.

-The Galaxy Diver offers an eight-day excursion through the western part of the Galápagos archipelago, and an eight-day itinerary that takes in the eastern islands.
+The Reina Silvia offers an eight-day excursion through the western part of the Galápagos archipelago, and an eight-day itinerary that takes in the eastern islands.
 Snorkeling gear and kayaks will help you in your explorations of the islands.

-Our comments Elegance, class, comfort and value - Galaxy Diver does have it all.
+Our comments Elegance, class, comfort and value - Reina Silvia does have it all.
 We adore the circular bar on the top deck with its sociable circular sofa and informal lounging cushions - the views are wonderful.
-With only 6 staterooms, Galaxy Diver offers you a really intimate Galápagos experience, and this locally owned and managed boat is highly respected amongst the Islands for the warmth of her welcome and the quality of her excursions.
+With only 6 staterooms, Reina Silvia offers you a really intimate Galápagos experience, and this locally owned and managed boat is highly respected amongst the Islands for the warmth of her welcome and the quality of her excursions.

 Key features of Galaxy Diver

 Only 6 staterooms means an exclusive cruise experience